Topic No. 7: Confidential Treatment Applications Submitted Pursuant to Rules 406 and 24b-2

 used to be the primary method for companies to protect confidential commercial

-or financial information filed in materials contracts.
-In March 2019, the
+or financial information filed in material contracts.
+Through amendments adopted

-omissions.[4]
-While most companies now rely on those provisions, the process described
+Commission or the staff.
+While most companies now rely on those provisions, the

-application process.
-This guidance also applies to those filings, such as
+confidential treatment application process.
+This guidance also applies to those

-available method to protect private information in filed exhibits.
+still the only available method to protect private information in filed

 How to apply for confidential treatment